-What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Outpatient rehabilitation services (continued) Outpatient rehabilitation services are provided in various outpatient settings such as hospital outpatient departments, independent therapist offices, and comprehensive outpatient rehabilitation facilities (CORFs).
-Outside Arkansas: \$40 copay for each Medicare-covered occupational therapy, physical therapy, or speech language therapy visit.
-Outpatient substance abuse services Medicare-covered services to treat a substance use disorder. \$40 copay for each Medicare-covered individual or group therapy visit.
-In Arkansas: 40% coinsurance, after deductible, for each Medicare-covered individual or group therapy visit.
-Outside Arkansas: \$40 copay for each Medicare-covered individual or group therapy visit.
+What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Outpatient rehabilitation services Covered services include: Physical therapy, occupational therapy, and speech language therapy.
+Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and comprehensive outpatient rehabilitation facilities (CORFs).
+Prior authorization may be required after 30 visits for each therapy type. \$35 copay for each Medicare-covered occupational therapy, physical therapy, or speech language therapy visit.
+40% coinsurance for each Medicare-covered occupational therapy, physical therapy, or speech language therapy visit.
+Outpatient substance use disorder services Medicare-covered services to treat a substance use disorder. \$30 copay for each Medicare-covered individual or group therapy visit.
+40% coinsurance for each Medicare-covered individual or group therapy visit.
 Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
-Even if you stay in the hospital overnight, you might still be considered an outpatient. \$340 copay for Medicare-covered surgical services performed in an outpatient department of a hospital facility or ambulatory surgical center (ASC).
-In Arkansas: 40% coinsurance, after deductible, for Medicare-covered surgical services performed in an outpatient department of a hospital facility or ambulatory surgical center (ASC).
+Even if you stay in the hospital overnight, you might still be considered an outpatient. \$300 copay for Medicare-covered surgical services performed in an outpatient department of a hospital facility. \$250 copay for Medicare-covered surgical services performed in an ambulatory surgical center (ASC).
+40% coinsurance for Medicare-covered surgical services performed in an outpatient department of a hospital facility.
+40% coinsurance for Medicare-covered surgical services performed in an ambulatory surgical center (ASC).